-I am often asked questions about log homes vs. timber frames using SIPs for the building envelope.
+I am often asked questions about log homes vs. timber frames that use SIPs for the building envelope.

 “Are the panels more energy efficient than logs?”

 “Can you use any kind of siding with panels?”

 My tongue-in-cheek response to these questions is that “we’re very similar except timber frame homes come without the drafts and flies!”
 In reality, log home construction has come a long way, and many log home manufacturers have come up with techniques to battle the challenges facing anyone trying to make a tight envelope out of a stack of logs.
 There are different ways to spline the logs together; bolts, screws, and chinking can help prevent air infiltration and warm little insect nests.